Publicity & Media

 - Communicate your message effectively Be prepared to tell your story and respond to questions.
 All media outreach materials should be clear, concise and persuasive, with a core set of messages.

-- Create media outreach material Different types of materials are used for different media outlets; create a live-read radio script for on-air announcements about your event, prepare a ready-made blog post article, or use the press release included in our press pack as an example of outreach material for printed publications.
+- Create media outreach material Different types of materials are used for different media outlets; create a live-read radio script for on-air announcements about your event, prepare a ready-made blog post article, or prepare a press release about your activities.

 - Create a media list to contact Contact media outlets and reporters directly to let them know about your GMW activities.
 Be strategic and pick those who are most likely to cover your event and send tailored outreach materials by email to these reporters and outlets.